 Connect Strategy to Purpose

-Employees need to understand why their work matters.
+Employee engagement is a critical element in retaining employees, your team needs to understand why their work matters.
 In a white paper for IBM Cloud Video, researchers found that 72% of workers don’t comprehend their organization’s strategy.
 Avoid this mistake by explaining initiatives and company goals in a way that fulfills a collective purpose.

 During weekly one-on-one meetings, ask employees what they feel their mission in life is.
 Find ways to connect the business with the impact they desire to make in the world.
 Even if the employee is underperforming, work with them, and be patient.
 Discovering ways to help a person experience breakthroughs in growth is one of the most important leadership qualities in executives.